A plan for the future of local health services.

 The Bedfordshire, Luton and Milton Keynes Sustainability and Transformation Partnership (BLMK STP).

-STPs are being developed in local 'footprints' across England.
+Plans for local services to work together more closely in local 'footprints' are being developed across England.
 Milton Keynes is working with Bedfordshire, Bedford Borough and Luton to develop a plan that will set out how local services will evolve to become sustainable over the next five years.

 STPs look at how health and care services within the NHS can work more closely together to provide affordable, high quality services for local communities.